 The voluntary carbon market enables private firms, individuals, governments, and NGOs to volunteer freely and gain experience with carbon inventories, avoidance, reductions, storage, and carbon markets.
 The exposure allows growing companies to gain experience with carbon markets, even as they prepare to enter the regulated compliance markets.

 4. Allows the reduction of greenhouse gas emissions without compromising equity

-The voluntary offset market offers an opportunity to achieve global greenhouse emission reductions while addressing the development needs of the developing countries.
+The voluntary offset market offers an opportunity to achieve global greenhouse emission reductions while addressing the development needs of developing countries.
 Involving poor nations in climate protection allows them to achieve carbon emission reduction and avoidance while earning revenues from selling their offsets.
 They can then use the revenues to finance development projects for the poor communities in their countries.

 Voluntary Carbon Market vs. Compliance Market

 The compliance market, also known as the regulatory market, allows governments, private companies, and other entities to purchase carbon offsets in order to comply with caps on the amount of greenhouse gases they are allowed to emit.
 The markets are created by national and international treaties such as the Kyoto Protocol and the EU Emissions Trading Scheme.